-We encourage men throughout the province to join us on February 16th for the annual Moose Hide Campaign Fasting Challenge.
+We encourage men throughout the country to join us on October 5th for the annual Moose Hide Campaign Fasting Challenge.

-Each year there is an annual Moose Hide Campaign gathering in Victoria where men fast together.
-However, many men will fast in their home communities throughout the province.
+On October 5, 2017 there will be a Moose Hide Campaign gathering in Ottawa where men will fast together.
+However, many men will also fast in their home communities.
 This is an essential part of the Moose Hide Campaign and we want to ensure you are supported as you fast wherever you are.
 Here are some ideas to support you in your fast.

 Please first read our Fasting Guide